pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 -----------------

 In this example, you may note the line ``float num`` which declares a new variable called ``num`` of type ``float``.
-Just like functions, all variables in C++ need to be declared before use.
+Just like functions, all variables in C++ must be declared before use, and they cannot change type.
+This is known as **static typing**.
 The line ``float num`` essentially tells the compiler to set aside sufficient space for a floating point number, and to name this memory location ``num.``
 Then whatever the user types in will be stored in the ``num`` variable.
 Using the ``cout`` function, we can write instructions that will prompt the user to enter data and then incorporate that data into further processing.
 For example, in the code above, the integer input is doubled and then displayed!

 We will talk more about type declarations in the section on data types, and we will go into more depth on input and output later when we discuss C++ streams and file handling.